davidmalcolm/gcc-global-state/new-classes.rst

     /* Flags indicating common sets things to do before and after.  */ unsigned int todo_flags_start;
     unsigned int todo_flags_finish;

+    /* Allow testing for the presence of the corresponding virtual function.  */
+    bool has_gate;
+    bool has_execute;

   }; // struct pass_metadata

 since these are shared between all instances of a pass, giving::